-Job searching is more than tough…it is heartbreaking, mentally exhausting, and emotionally draining.
+Job searching is more than tough…it is time consuming, mentally exhausting, and emotionally draining.
 I recently went through it for the second time since graduating college and, let me tell you, it is one of the most humbling, hopeful, terrifying, and discouraging experiences you can have.

 When you begin the job-searching process, whether as an upcoming/recent college grad, a mid-life crisis-er, or someone in between, you will hear all about “best practices.”
 This can include anything from how to prep for an interview to the best font to use on your resume, but people rarely mention the toll it takes on you and what to do about it.

 Enter self-care.
 Yes, yes, I know, I’m such a cliche: “Self-Care Is The Solution to Any and All of Your Problems.”
 While self-care will not get you a job (sorry), it will make the process go smoothly and be much more manageable.
 Now, before you get your hopes up, I will not be prescribing luxurious bubble baths, netflix-binges, or ice cream.
 What follows are self-care practices that are going to make you the best “you” possible, empower you, and focus you during this (very) trying time.